Kerala will approach SC on ESZ issue, says Forest Minister | Law-Order

 - India

-Kerala Forest Minister A K Saseendran on Thursday said the state would approach the Supreme Court seeking exemption for inhabited areas while implementing its recent verdict on eco-sensitive zones (ESZ) and termed his meeting with the Union Forest Minister Bhupender Yadav over the issue as ''positive''.
+Kerala Forest Minister A K Saseendran on Thursday said the State would approach the Supreme Court seeking exemption for inhabited areas while implementing its recent verdict on eco-sensitive zones (ESZ) and termed his meeting with Union Forest Minister Bhupender Yadav over the issue as ''positive''.

-The Centre informed the respective States that they could go ahead with legal proceedings in the matter and welcomed the southern State's stand on the issue while its concerns in this regard were apprised to him, he said after meeting Yadav at his office in New Delhi.
+The Centre informed the respective States that they could go ahead with legal proceedings in the matter and welcomed the southern State's stand on the issue while he was apprised of its concerns in this regard, he said after meeting Yadav at his office in New Delhi.

 ''The Centre has a positive approach towards the State's demand.
 What I have understood from today's meeting is that they will do what they can do legally.
 During the meeting, the Minister welcomed our stand and ensured that the Centre will take all necessary steps.
 Our decision is to file our plea on the matter in the Supreme Court,'' Saseendran told reporters here.